junxit/us-congress-bills-115/metadata.md

 - 2018-01-29 — Placed on the Union Calendar, Calendar No. 400.
 - 2018-01-29 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-535.
 - 2018-01-29 — Reported by the Committee on Natural Resources.
 H. Rept.
 115-535.
+- 2018-04-16 — Considered under suspension of the rules. (consideration: CR H3326-3327)
+- 2018-04-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+443.
+- 2018-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-04-16 — Mr. McClintock moved to suspend the rules and pass the bill.
+- 2018-04-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3326)
+- 2018-04-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3326)